 What better way to immerse students in important events American history than through re-enactment and dramatization?
 Whether as reader’s theater or full stage production, read once or practiced multiple times, these plays are all designed for maximum student engagement.
+Plays are usually priced around three or four bucks, are reproducible, include performance rights, and come with comprehension activities and keys.
 (Note: for ease in navigation, history plays specific to the Civil Rights Movement–as significant to American history as any events–are listed under the “Civil Rights Plays” and “Black History” tabs.)

 Two plays for the price of one.
 Argument at Mount Rushmore gives insight into the unique personalities and accomplishments of each of the four Rushmore presidents by imagining their sixty-foot tall stone faces can actually talk.
 Presidents’ Day Dream, meanwhile, looks at the duties of the presidency and the character traits it requires to be a good one.
 Both plays come with comprehension activities and keys, teacher notes, and extensions.
 Both are from my 2003 book, Read Aloud Plays: Symbols of America.

 Imagine your students walking on the moon!
 This Read Aloud Play about the 1969 Apollo Moon Landing lets kids re-enact the now-famous “Eagle has landed“ and “One small step” scenes while reciting the exact words spoken by Mission Control, Walter Cronkite, and the astronauts themselves.
 This kid-tested, historically-accurate, twenty-minute play has parts for ten readers or actors.
 Use it with students in grades 3 and up to improve fluency, build comprehension, and engage learners.
 Fully reproducible: the original purchaser is licensed to reproduce one classroom set per year.
 Click on the cover to preview or purchase at TeachersPayTeachers.
 Thanks!